-

 Can Distribution Agreements include Minimum Sales Quota?

-There are no mandatory rules under Belgian law relating to minimum sales quota.
+Yes, there are no mandatory rules under Belgian law prohibiting minimum sales quota.

 Can the Principal influence resale price of the Distributor?

-The Distribution Agreement can only impose maximum prices or suggest recommended resale prices.
+The Principal may impose only maximum prices or suggest recommended resale prices.

 Termination of the Distribution Agreement and indemnities